rileyeaton-ubc/rileyeaton-ubc/README.md

 # ❓About Me

-🎓 Currently persuing a **Master of Science** in Computer Science at _The University of British Columbia_
+🎓 Currently pursuing a **Master of Science** in Computer Science at _The University of British Columbia_

 - Working on novel applications of DICOM data pipelines for digital radiography
 - Applying machine learning techniques in medical imaging
 - Research and development in partnership with BC Cancer

-💲Interested in systems programming (C, C++, etc.)
+💲Interested in low-level systems programming (using C, C++, etc.)

-- For embedded systems
+- Embedded development for control systems
-- For low-level system design and networking
+- Domains such as data processing, real-time systems, and networking
 - Major interest in applying my skills to the field of aerospace and rocketry 🚀

 💻 Previous industry experience in web application design

-- Mostly backend, developing REST APIs
+- Mainly backend, developing REST APIs
 - Heavy use of JavaScript, namely ES6
 - Emphasis on strict software engineering practices